ValmirBP/C-web-page/README.md

 dotnet run
 ```

-3. Open your web browser and navigate to http://localhost:5000 to view the application.
+3. Open your web browser and navigate to http://localhost:[PORT] to view the application.
+Make sure to replace [PORT] with the selected port number.